BenjaminGlusa/powerlevel/README.md

 # powerlevel

-Reveice Shelly 1PM Plus data from Node-Red and store them in a mysql.
+Receive Shelly 1PM Plus data from Node-Red and store them in a mysql.
 Also provide them as prometheus metrics.